JetBrains/kotlin-web-site/docs/topics/gradle.md

 </tabs>

 If you use a multiplatform library and need to depend on the shared code, set the dependency only once, in the shared source set.
-Use the library’s base artifact name, such as `kotlinx-coroutines-core` or `ktor-client-core`.
+Use the library's base artifact name, such as `kotlinx-coroutines-core` or `ktor-client-core`.

 <tabs>